thu-tram/mangg-may-tinh/routing/autonomous-systems.md

 Note that our definition of privacy says that ASes shouldn't need to *explicitly* reveal their policies.
 In practice, ASes still need to coordinate with the rest of the network to agree on paths through the network, so some amount of information leakage is inevitable.
 Reverse-engineering techniques exist to trace the routes packets are taking through the network.

 For example, it's unavoidable that others on the network can discover what route a packet is taking.
-However, our protocol shouldn't force an AS to tell the world ``I liked this path more than this other path.''
+However, our protocol shouldn't force an AS to tell the world "I liked this path more than this other path."
 We also shouldn't force an AS to disclose who their providers, peers, and customers are.